 Taking the trouble to detail the character of 2024, despite time constraints, Gouez justified such analysis on the basis that it is relevant to his latest launch: Moët’s Grand Vintage expression from 2016.

-“With 2016, if you don’t remember climate, you just have to think of 2024 – it is very similar,” he said.
+“With 2016, if you don’t remember the climate, you just have to think of 2024 – it is very similar,” he said.

-By that he was referring to, in both cases, a low-yielding harvest due to frost, as well as some mildew brought about by cool wet conditions, and finally a result that was surprising in its quality, helped by some warm sunny conditions in advance of picking.
+By that he was referring to, in both cases, a low-yielding harvest due to frost, as well as some mildew brought about by cool wet conditions, and finally a result that was surprising in its quality, helped by some warm sunny weather in advance of picking.

 In the case of this year’s harvest specifically, while “the summer was depressing”, what followed a damp August “saved the harvest”, according to Gouez.
 He explained, “During the first two weeks of September we had the perfect weather for ripening: it was sunny, cold at night, with no rain, and some winds.”